Share

 The Deal

-The initial announcement painted the deal very much as Automattic taking over WooCommerce, but in reality, it means the acquisition of WooThemes—including their staff and all premium plugins, themes, and associated projects.
+The initial announcement painted the deal very much as Automattic taking over WooCommerce.
+Still, in reality, it means the acquisition of WooThemes—including their staff and all premium plugins, themes, and associated projects.

 Reaction in the community has been generally positive to date, with some informed and thoughtful discussions taking place on popular WordPress podcasts such as WordPress Weekly and WP-Tonic.